If you truly want to change your life, you must first be willing to change your mind…

 The Bigger Picture

 Remember, being ‘right’ isn’t about proving others wrong or sticking to your perspective no matter what.
-The willingness to change your mind, or to accept there are equally valid alternative perspectives, is a gift to yourself because it means you’re open to learning, healing, and finding peace… your experience of life changes.
+The willingness to change your mind, or to accept there are equally valid alternative perspectives, is a gift to yourself because it means you’re open to learning, growth, and finding peace… your experience of life changes.
 And peace is what we’re ultimately working towards, isn’t it?"